 While receiving or appealing WSIB benefits, injured workers have an obligation to co-operate in the Work Reintegration process.
 Please refer to WSI Fact Sheet #4 for more detailed information on the WSIB Work Reintegration principles.

 Although not specifically addressed under WSIB policies, applying for WSIB benefits brings with it a duty on your part as the injured worker, to mitigate your circumstances while awaiting or appealing benefits.
 This means you are expected to try and take whatever measures you can to recover and get yourself back to work at the earliest opportunity.

 You should work with your union, employer and health professional to return to work with proper accommodations, if possible.
-If you are having difficulties with return to work/accommodation issues, please contact your Local’s union representatives or an OPSEU staff representative for assistance.
+If you are having difficulties with return to work/accommodation issues, please contact your Local’s union representatives or an OPSEU/SEFPO staff representative for assistance.

 If you are having difficulties with your working duties, contact your treating heath profession to review your medical condition and modified work duties.
 Another Functional Abilities form will need to be competed.
 Provide a copy of the updated Functional Abilities Form to your employer and WSIB.